- What does Glassdoor do?

 Alternatives to Glassdoor

-- Paysa is an online tool that helps people determine their worth, either when negotiating salaries at new positions or raises in their current roles.
-Users can search for average salaries across companies, roles, and locations and then analyze their offers based on that market data.
+- Paysa is an online tool that helps people determine their worth.
+It can be useful when negotiating salaries at new positions or raises in their current roles.
+Users can search for average salaries across companies, roles, and locations.
+Then, they can analyze their offers based on that market data.

 - Users can also take a look at Payscale.
 They can enter a job title, years of experience, and location as well as technologies, certifications, school, degree, and other demographic information to get a personal pay snapshot where they see their market value and variable options.
 They can also search by position, company, school, and degree to see average salaries.

-- If you are looking to learn more about specific company processes and technologies, you can check out Rooftop Slushie, a new platform where job-seekers can ask questions and employees answer them.
+- If you are looking to learn more about specific company processes and technologies, you can check out Rooftop Slushie.
+This is a new platform where job-seekers can ask questions and employees answer them.
 Users pay what they think is fair for the answers.

 How does Glassdoor compare to Pathrise?